1

 If you are new to this process, we suggest starting at the beginning and following the steps we’ve outlined to give you all the information you will need to be successful in your stakeholder feedback journey.
 If you are looking for specific answers, you can dive into the sections that are most relevant to your current needs.

-Along with the descriptive guide of each step, in each section you will find materials available in various formats that will help you plan your process, execute the process and communicate with your stakeholders.
-We hope you find the materials and templates useful for your work, therefore you are free to:
+Along with the descriptive guide of each step, in each chapter, you will find materials available in various formats to help you plan your process, execute the strategy and communicate with your stakeholders.
+We hope you find the materials and templates useful for your work.
+You are free to:

 Share